Poshmark is an online marketplace to buy and sell gently used items, mostly geared to designer and name-brand clothing.

-Channel sixth grade English class and get descriptive.
-Use as many adjectives as possible, and be detailed about the size, color, condition and how it fit you when you wore it.
+Channel your sixth-grade English class and get descriptive.
+Use as many adjectives as possible, and give detail about the size, color and condition.
+Plus, explain how the article fits you when you wore it.

-An added bonus is if you can suggest ways customers can wear the item in a stylish way.
+As a bonus, you can suggest ways customers can stylishly wear the item.

 Build Your Following

 Just like Instagram, you can follow other “Poshers.”
-The first week I sold items, I was surprised to see I had quickly gained 50+ followers, just from posting my items.
+The first week I sold items, I was surprised to see I had quickly gained 50+ followers just from posting my pieces.

 If you’re thinking about making this a long-term way to make extra money, follow them back.

-I’ve also heard about Poshmark sellers who regularly share other people’s items to their own followers, so this is something you may want to try, as you’re building your customer base.
+I’ve also heard about Poshmark sellers who regularly share other people’s items with their own followers, so this is something you may want to try as you’re building your customer base.

 Add a Nice Note to Your Package